pupil-labs/pupil-community/README.md

 ## Contributing
 Want to add your plugin, script, or project to this list?
 Submit your work by making a PR with a link and short description in the README file.

+If you have videos you want to add then you could make an issue with the Youtube link and we will add the video to our Youtube playlist

 ## Projects & Forks

 - [Plugin to Perceive the Object in Focus](https://github.com/jesseweisberg/pupil) - Real-time object-detection plugin that integrates eye-tracking (fixation data) to identify which object the user is currently fixated upon.
 An example of its potential is shown in controlling grasps of a robotic prosthetic hand.
 Part of the [Therabotics Project](https://www.jesseweisberg.com/therabotics/)